getsentry/sentry-docs/src/collections/_documentation/learn/configuration.md

 ### before-breadcrumb

 This function is called with an SDK specific breadcrumb object before the breadcrumb is added to the scope.
-When nothign is returned from the function the breadcrumb is dropped.
+When nothing is returned from the function the breadcrumb is dropped.

 ## Transport Options